Create Your First Service Flows

 Create Entities

 We are ready to service the task.
 We will create an entity to run the service points.
 Entities enable points to run multiple times across different context.
 Each task type has a defined key which houses entities.
-For us, the key is entity.
+For us, the key is selection.
 We will create a set of code and invoke points to set values in the entity key.

 🤔